 Curiosity is fundamental to great design.
 It raises questions and sparks deep and broad thinking that generates new and different solutions.
 It also overcomes a key obstacle to human-centred design – confirmation bias.

 Confirmation bias is when we seek information that backs up existing beliefs and ignores evidence to the contrary.
 Curiosity helps us avoid slipping into this bias and deters us from building stereotypes or making broad or ill-founded judgements about what people need and want.

-Curiosity is also a powerful driver of collaboration.
+This is also a powerful driver of collaboration.
 When we ask lots of questions, we become more comfortable admitting to not having all the answers.
-And it prompts us to find and work with people with the insight or skills we lack.
+It prompts us to find and work with people with the insight or skills we lack.
 Collaborators might be people from different teams or even our end-users.
 Such collaboration creates better solutions and means they are more likely to land as stakeholders have been part of the process.

-Human-centred design is rooted in empathy for the people we design for.
+Human-centred design is rooted in empathy for the people we design for and is one of the key drivers of success in CX and EX.
 It is about standing in someone else’s shoes to see the world through their eyes.
 Like curiosity, empathy challenges preconceived ideas and helps us understand what’s happening for someone else.
 It helps us spot and start to tackle previously unseen problems and opportunities.